Panasonic LX10 vs Sony RX100 III

 Review summary: Panasonic LX10 vs Sony RX100 III

-So what conclusions can be drawn?
-Which of the two cameras – the Panasonic LX10 or the Sony RX100 III – has the upper hand?
+So how do things add up?
+Is the Panasonic LX10 better than the Sony RX100 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - Less disturbing: Has an electronic shutter option for completely silent shooting.